labex-labs/open-source-labs/python/python-mastery/lab-ex2-3-iterate-like-a-pro/en/step3.md

 25
 ```

-An important characteristic of generators is that they can only be iterated over once.
-Once the data is consumed, the generator is exhausted:
+One important thing to note about generators is that they can only be iterated over once.
+Once you've gone through all the values in a generator, it's exhausted, and you can't get the values again.

 ```python
 # Try to iterate again over the same generator